Application Requirements:

 Coursework and campus selection considerations:

-• Registration for specific classes happens after a student arrives in Northern Ireland.
+- Registration for specific classes happens after a student arrives in Northern Ireland to begin study.
 Students should be flexible in selecting courses and should not assume that a particular class will be offered during the time they are in Northern Ireland.

 How the selection and placement process works:

-The selection committee will consider a student’s field of study to see if there are matching courses in Northern Ireland.
-Students who cannot advance their studies in a chosen field or who have not completed a sufficient number of courses in their major will not be accepted.
-The committee will also consider a student’s extra-curricular activities, especially those that relate to the student’s field of study.
+Final selection and placement of students at the participating schools is done by a selection committee comprised of representatives from each of the participating institutions in Northern Ireland.
+The selection committee will first consider a student’s field of study to see if there are matching courses in Northern Ireland.
+Students who cannot advance their studies in a chosen field or who have not completed a sufficient number of courses in their major will not be invited to participate.
+The committee will also consider a student’s involvement in non-academic activities, especially those that relate to the student’s field of study.

 Emailing instructions:

-Catholic institutions email all application materials to:
+Advisors at Catholic institutions should email all application materials to:

 Pamela Galligan-Stierle